mda1125/JobBluePrint/README.md

 It took me 7 months of dedicated, focused job searching and 84 targeted job applications to land 1.

+More recently, I worked with a client and it took 37 days and 48 targeted jobs applications to land 3!

 I had several phone screens and 7 on-sites.
 Those type of on-sites were foreign to me at the time and many of them were multiple people taking up half a day to a full day.
 But if you keep reading, those experiences will shape you, give you insight to the next interview, make you more confident, less anxious and nervous and eventually you’ll be the perfect person for the position!